 If you would like a copy of any of these documents, please contact Council on 5772 0333.

 Reserves are areas of open grassland, native vegetation, or waterways.
 The primary purpose of a Council reserve is for recreational use and/or biodiversity value.
 Many of Council reserves provide habitat for native flora and fauna, some of which are threatened species at national and state levels.

-The majority of Council’s reserves are less than five hectares in size, and the largest of reserves cover areas up to 20 hectares.
 Often these reserves occur in fragmented landscapes, such as in residential or peri-urban areas of development.
 This increases their conservation significance, as many are the last remaining refuge for rare, threatened or endangered species.